pinot-contrib/pinot-docs/operators/operating-pinot/rebalance/rebalance-servers.md

 {% hint style="danger" %}
 **NOTE**

 The output of GET and input of PUT don't match for this API.
-Please make sure to use the right payload as shown in example above.
+Make sure to use the right payload as shown in example above.
 Particularly, notice that instance name "Server\_host\_port" gets split up into their own fields in this PUT API.
 {% endhint %}

 When upsizing/downsizing a cluster, you will need to make sure that the host names of servers are consistent.
 You can do this by setting the following config parameter: